Check gitlab-readiness

 [--timeout TIMEOUT] [--url URL]

-The readiness probe checks whether the GitLab instance is ready to accept
+Checks whether the GitLab instance is ready to accept traffic by querying the

 options: